mongodb/mongodb-kubernetes/docs/helm.md

-# MongoDB Operator Helm Chart #
+# MongoDB Operator Helm Chart (dev builds) #

-This repository will allow you to install the MongoDB Kubernetes Operator in your cluster by using [Helm](https://github.com/kubernetes/helm).
+This repository will allow you to install the MongoDB Kubernetes Operator in your cluster by using [Helm](https://github.com/kubernetes/helm) from private `quay.io` repository which is used for storing images built from master branch.

 ## Requirements ##